 The moral of the story here is to stick to seasonal vegetables and use your greenhouse to extend their natural growing season by a few weeks here and there.

-But, it kept my baby tomato plants safe from frost overnight, and they lived to see another day.
+But it kept my baby tomato plants safe from frost overnight, and they lived to see another day.